-In the midst of the fatal Kenosha shooting, one victim confronted the gunman with a skateboard
+Dueling narratives fuel opposing views of Kenosha protest shooting

 Rittenhouse’s criminal case will likely proceed slower due to the coronavirus pandemic, legal experts said.
 He’ll be tried as an adult, but he is currently being held in an Illinois juvenile facility, local media report.
 He must first be extradited to Wisconsin, which won’t happen until at least Sept.
 25, Pierce said.

-If his attorneys take the case to trial — and Pierce says they intend to — it may turn on the voluminous video evidence and the jury’s interpretation of it, said Abbe Smith, a law professor at Georgetown University who has been a criminal defense lawyer for more 30 years and is skeptical of Rittenhouse’s case.
+If his attorneys take the case to trial — and Pierce says it intends to — it may turn on the voluminous video evidence and the jury’s interpretation of it, said Abbe Smith, a law professor at Georgetown University who has been a criminal defense lawyer for more 30 years and is skeptical of Rittenhouse’s case.

 “Every once in a while the crime is clearly depicted on video, but often it’s subject to interpretation,” Smith said.
 “Video is like a Rorschach test.
 Everybody sees something different.
 People see what they want to see.”